How It All Began

 When you’re first starting out, play as many games as you can get your hands on.
 If you have the opportunity to play a new game, play it!
 If you see something that looks interesting to you, find someone who has it and see if they will teach it to you!
 Check out your FLGS (friendly local game store) and try some of the games in their open library!
 Sometimes these options may not be possible, but when they are, take advantage of them.
 After you’ve played a games for a while you’ll start to realize what your personal tastes are.
 Once you have an understanding of those tastes that you’ve developed, you will be able to choose games that you know you like instead of spending time on games that aren’t quite for you.

 Keep track of your board game stats

 This one may sound silly, especially starting out, but I regret not starting it sooner.
 Keeping track of the games you play helps you to see which games you favor and what kinds of games you tend to play more often.
 Personally, I also love seeing all of the statistics on how many games i’ve played/won/etc., but just keeping track for the pure ability to gauge your interests in invaluable.
-The best way that i’ve found to do this is through the iOS app (sorry android friends!)
-Board Game Stats.
+The best way that i’ve found to do this is through the iOS and Android app Board Game Stats.
 (We recently touched on one of it’s more interesting features, the H-Index, here.)
 The app makes it quick and easy, but also adds lots of interesting charts and graphs.
 If you don’t have an iOS device, you can still record your plays directly to Board Game Geek., Tbut the developers of BG Stats has been gauging interest in an android version recently, so hopefully you’ll be able to join in soon!

 It’s just the beginning